JuliaHEP/UnROOT.jl/README.md

 ## Branch of custom struct

-We provide an experimental interface for hooking up UnROOT with your custom types that only takes 2 steps, as explained [here](https://github.com/tamasgal/UnROOT.jl/wiki/CustomBranch).
+We provide an experimental interface for hooking up UnROOT with your custom types that only takes 2 steps, as explained [in the docs](https://tamasgal.github.io/UnROOT.jl/dev/advanced/custom_branch/).
 As a show case for this functionality, the `TLorentzVector` support in UnROOT is implemented with the said plug-in system.